Folkways

 The folk way requires that we accept there is an invisible plane in the universe, that there is life present somewhere we can’t see it.
 Maybe it’s in a different realm or dimension, or maybe it’s right here with us.
 Accepting this notion I operate with the idea that my ancestors want to guide me from wherever they are in the invisible universe.
 To aid in this communication I find it crucial to work with the plants I know my ancestors lived with.

-We communicate with plants through our senses, so when we can be close to our ancestral plants we have the opportunity for a taste, a smell, a touch, or “seeing the light interact just so”, to stimulate a “knowing” or an understanding about a plant that we weren’t previously aware of.
-A new understanding that we didn’t get from a book or a lecture, rather knowledge gained from direct experience.
+We communicate with plants through our senses, so when we are close to our ancestral plants we have the opportunity to taste, smell, touch, or to “see the light interact just so”, to stimulate a “knowing” or an understanding about a plant that we weren’t previously aware of.
+Suddenly we have a new understanding that we didn’t get from a book or a lecture, a knowledge gained from direct experience.

-Therefore, any folk-knowing I acquire springs out of a calling, a pull and urgency to build my own relationship to the land I inhabit…and through caring for my family with plant medicine.
-I used the Euro-folk and Latin American-folk information passed on from other folk herbalists* as a baseline, and started making connections from there.
-It helps to be a systems thinker and to also see the fine details.
-The more I worked with the plants, the more I began to make connections and see the nuances within our physical, emotional, and energetic ecosystems.
+Therefore, any folk-knowing I acquire springs from a calling, a pull, an urgency to build my own relationship with the land I inhabit, and through caring for my family with plant medicine.
+I use the Euro-folk and Latin American-folk information passed on from other folk herbalists* as a baseline and make connections from there.
+It helps to be a systems thinker who also sees the fine details.
+The more I work with plants, the more I make connections and see the nuances within our physical, emotional, and energetic ecosystems.

 *Other folk herbalists who have come before me…and this line is long, ancient and we’re working with known ancient plants.